ArtyIF/aacc/README.md

 A very work-in-progress car controller that kinda resembles Midnight Club physics?
 I guess?
 Includes a very basic demo scene and only one proper car.

+**NOTE**: please pay attention to the `attribution.txt` files in the `addons/aacc` folder!
+Some files' licenses require attribution if you're going to use them!

 ## Dependencies
 - Godot 4.x (tested on 4.3)
 - [lawnjelly's smoothing addon](https://github.com/lawnjelly/smoothing-addon/tree/4.x)